CCA Atelier: Summer

 Through class discussions, you develop an increased ability to think and talk meaningfully about images and image-making.
 Ways of exhibiting one's photographs are also discussed.
 Experienced and novice photographers alike are welcomed.

-This four-day intensive gives students the opportunity to immerse themselves in the world of digital photography.
+Students will also have the opportunity to immerse themselves in the world of digital photography.
 Digital and film photography differ in many significant ways but what they have in common is the goal of translating what we see or imagine into fine visual works of art.

 Students will receive an introduction to all elements of digital photography, including scanning, application of Adobe Camera RAW and Photoshop to the photographic process with the Macintosh operating system, the value of "helper" applications, color management, and fine ink jet printing.
 The subjects will include digital color theory, fine black and white and color printing, and photo-montage techniques.